pete2786/pete2786.github.io/_posts/2016-05-20-ruby-method-signatures.md

 ##

 ## Real world example
 Much like Calculus, these are neat tricks but how can they apply in the real world?
-A use case I came across recently class which was simply provided a Rails Active Record scope name and an array of parameters to pass.
+A use case I came across recently was class which was simply provided a Rails Active Record scope name and an array of parameters to pass.
 I was able to leverage the `arity` method to make my class more flexible.
 Here is a watered down example of my solution:

 ```
 class ScopeCaller